-|HTTP response||The returned status code that is counted as a success.
-200 is the code that indicates that a normal web page has been returned.|
+|HTTP response||The returned status code that's counted as a success.
+The code that indicates that a normal webpage has been returned is 200.|

-|Content match||A string, like "Welcome!"
-We test that an exact case-sensitive match occurs in every response.
-It must be a plain string, without wildcards.
-Don't forget that if your page content changes you might have to update it.
-Only English characters are supported with content match|
+|Content match||We test that an exact case-sensitive match for a string occurs in every response.
+It must be a plain string, without wildcards (like "Welcome!").
+Don't forget that if your page content changes, you might have to update it.
+Content match supports only English characters.|

-|Near-realtime (Preview)||We recommend using Near-realtime alerts.
-Configuring this type of alert is done after your availability test is created.|
+|Near-realtime (Preview)||We recommend using alerts that work in near real time.
+You configure this type of alert after you create your availability test.|

-|Alert location threshold||We recommend a minimum of 3/5 locations.
-The optimal relationship between alert location threshold and the number of test locations is alert location threshold = number of test locations - 2, with a minimum of five test locations.|
+|Alert location threshold||The optimal relationship between alert location threshold and the number of test locations is alert location threshold = number of test locations - 2, with a minimum of five test locations.|